German migrant rescue ship captain moved to secret location after threats

 Vella ruled that the captain had not broken the law by crashing through a naval blockade, saying that by bringing rescued migrants to port she was carrying out her duty to protect life.

-The ruling was denounced by Interior Minister Matteo Salvini, who has campaigned to bar charities from bringing refugees to Italian ports.
+Far-right Interior Minister Matteo Salvini said he was “disgusted” by the ruling.
+His League party last month introduced rules effectively closing Italy’s ports to rescue ships, threatening transgressors with fines of up to 50,000 euros ($56,500) and the impounding of their vessels.

-The controversy over Rackete’s actions has dented relations between Italy on the one side and Germany and France on the other, and highlighted Europe’s continued failure to adopt a coherent strategy on immigration.
+The controversy over Rackete’s actions has dented relations between Italy on one side and Germany and France on the other, and highlighted Europe’s continued failure to adopt a coherent strategy on immigration.

 Rackete appeared before a court in Agrigento on Monday and apologized for hitting the patrol boat, saying it had been an accident and that her sole concern was the well-being of the migrants who had been at sea for more than two weeks.